 Legal and the CISO office have two operating modes in a shadow AI program.
 The first reviews everything and approves nothing on a timeline employees can actually work with.
 The second builds the fast path: the minimum viable DPA template, the tiered risk framework that lets low-risk tools move in days, the data classification guide that tells employees exactly what can go into each tool category.

-The second mode shrinks the shadow economy because the official channel is now faster than the workaround.
-The first mode feeds it.
 Legal and security are infrastructure.
 The question is whether the infrastructure is rails — making compliant AI use the path of least resistance — or walls that redirect competent people toward whatever ships fastest.
-Walls do not stop traffic.
+Walls don't stop traffic.
 They reroute it through channels with no observability.

 The practical blockers that surface in every operational rollout.